 Fly fishing line is expensive because of the way it is made and because of the materials they are made from.

 Fly lines are often tapered for better casting and they have an inner core line that gives it its strength.

-Fly lines also last 10 year if they are cleaned often and taken care of properly.
+Fly lines also last more than 10 years if they are cleaned often and taken care of properly.